UHSTL Apprenticeship+ Mutual Support Network

 Proposal summary:

-UHSTL seeks to provide continuing support and education to urban farmers in St. Louis in an effort to build capacity for the local community to improve the local food system.
+UHSTL seeks to provide continuing support and education to farmers in St. Louis in an effort to build capacity for the local consumers to improve the local food system.
 According to Feeding America, 15.9% of St. Louisans (30.9% of children) were food insecure in 2022.
 Of those who are food insecure, Black families are 6 times more likely to receive food stamps than white households.
-45% of families who are food insecure do not meet the income requirements for SNAP benefits, telling us food insecurity does not only correlate with poverty.
+45% of families who face hunger do not meet the income requirements for SNAP benefits, telling us food supply does not only correlate with poverty.

-Systemic exclusion from the food system extends well beyond access to the grocery store.
-The USDA acknowledges in RBS Research Report #194 that until recently, they had a history of discriminating against growers of color.
-Due to this systemic exclusion, less than 5% of farmers in the US identify as BIPOC (2022 Census of Agriculture).
-Equipping each community with the knowledge and resources to rehabilitate their food system will not only build greater access to healthy food in BILPOC and Low-Income/Low-Access (LILA) neighborhoods but will also build stronger and healthier communities.
+The problem extends well beyond the grocery store.
+The USDA acknowledges in RBS Research Report #194 that until recently, they had a history of not providing loans to all growers.
+Today, Farmers make up less than 2% of the American population, and only a small portion of farmland grows food for human consumption.
+Equipping St. Louis with the knowledge and resources to rehabilitate the food system will not only build greater access to healthy supply of food in neighborhoods but will also build stronger and healthier populations.

 Project objectives from proposal:

-UHSTL’s educational programs teach beginning farmers the skills they need to grow their own food sustainably in an urban environment.
-The programs are designed to reduce the barriers that new and underserved farmers face, making food system rehabilitation more accessible to the local community.
+UHSTL’s educational programs teach beginning farmers the skills they need to grow their own food.
+The programs are designed to reduce the barriers that new farmers face, making food system rehabilitation more possible in St. Louis.
 UHSTL facilitates two adult education programs throughout the season, the Apprenticeship and the Farmer in Training (FIT) programs, which support the work happening on their 6 farms.
-As a result of their programming, in 2024, UHSTL grew over 5,000 pounds of produce and donated roughly 98% to the community.
-Program participants may take home produce throughout the duration of the program to increase their immediate food access.
+As a result of their programming, in 2024, UHSTL grew over 5,000 pounds of produce and donated roughly 98% to local residents.
+Program participants may take home produce throughout the duration of the program to increase their immediate food supply.

-In addition to teaching farmers how to grow their own food in order to improve their food security and strengthen the food system, UHSTL teaches farmers NRCS approved conservation methods that strengthen the local environment.
-A core principle of UHSTL’s programming is to emphasize the importance of a healthy environment in order to grow healthy food.
+In addition to teaching farmers how to grow their own food in order to improve their food supply and strengthen the food system, UHSTL teaches farmers NRCS approved conservation methods that strengthen the local landscape.
+A core principle of UHSTL’s programming is to emphasize the importance of a healthy place in order to grow healthy food.
 Half of UHSTL’s farms have contracted with NRCS to improve soil health, reduce runoff, improve local habitat restoration, and rehabilitate former brownfield sites.
-UHSTL not only teaches these methods hands-on, they also connect program participants with the local NRCS offices so that they may utilize these methods in their local communities, expanding the impact of conservation across St. Louis.
+UHSTL not only teaches these methods hands-on, they also connect program participants with the local NRCS offices so that they may utilize these methods in their local neighborhoods, expanding the impact of conservation across St. Louis.

-UHSTL’s target demographic is underserved or beginning farmers that typically reside in LILA areas.
-In selecting applicants for their programs, UHSTL ensures that a minimum of 60% are from the target LILA areas.
-The core participating members of the Apprenticeship+ program, pulled from prior program participants, will recruit participants from their own communities.
+UHSTL’s target demographic is beginning farmers.
+The core participating members of the Apprenticeship+ program, pulled from prior program participants, will recruit participants from their own neighborhoods.

-UHSTL found that compensating the Apprenticeship and the FIT programs led to an increase in participation by the target communities.
+UHSTL found that compensating the Apprenticeship and the FIT programs led to an increase in participation by the target areas.
 In order to encourage participation in the Apprenticeship+, UHSTL will invite those who attend at least 3 educational workshops to apply for funding in the amount of $150 to jump start a new project or to expand an existing project.
-If a participant would like to host a collaborative workday at their farm, UHSTL will provide them with the training necessary to do so safely and efficiently.
+If a participant would like to host a collaborative workday at their farm, UHSTL will provide them with the training necessary to do so safely.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.